Tips and Strategies for Getting Ready for the HiSET® Exam

 Below are some helpful tips and strategies to help you do your best on the HiSET exam.

-Learn what the test covers.
+- Learn what the test covers.

 See Test Content to learn more about what's on the test.

-Assess how well you know the content.
+- Figure out how well you know the content.

-Plan and organize your time.
+- Plan your study time.

 All of the subtests contain multiple-choice questions.

-- lets you review questions you already answered and change your answers
+- review questions and change your answers